Security Best Practices

-In general, your site is secure without you having to do anything.
-Wix takes care of that for you.
-However, there are certain situations where you have to take some precautions so that you don't expose your sensitive data to your site's visitors.
+In general, a site is secure without having to do anything.
+Wix takes care of that.
+However, there are certain situations where you have to take some precautions so that you don't expose sensitive data to a site's visitors.

-You should always set the permissions of your database collections to be as restrictive as possible.
-Generally, permissions for a collection should be granted for the Admin role only, unless there is a reason to grant a specific permission for additional roles.
+If you are using custom collections you should always set the permissions of your database collections to be as restrictive as possible.
+If the collection contains sensitive data such as PII or secrets, the Read permissions should be granted for the Admin role only, unless there is a reason to grant a specific permission for additional roles.
 Even when there is a reason to grant a permission for more roles, you should only grant it for the roles that need it.

 Here are some examples: